 Messrs.
-Allen, Kelly, Magruder, O'Keefe and Sliman are independent as defined by OTCQX listing standards.
+Barnes, Dennis, O'Keefe and Sliman are independent as defined by OTCQX listing standards.
 Mr. Swetman is not considered an independent director, because he is a member of our management team and receives compensation for his services to the Company.
-Messrs.
-Barnes and Dennis, who are not currently directors but are being nominated for election to the board of directors, are also independent as defined by OTCQX listing standards.
+Ms. Riley, who is not currently a director but is being nominated for election to the board of directors, is also independent as defined by OTCQX listing standards.